-Vital Signs is a community check-up that reports on the social, environmental, cultural and economic well-being of our communities, joining the dots between statistical information and what matters most to the people living 'on the ground’.
+Waikato Vital Signs is a community check-up that reports on the social, environmental, cultural and economic well-being of our communities, joining the dots between statistical information and what matters most to the people ‘living on the ground’.

-The purpose of the Waikato Vital Signs 2016 Report:
+The purpose of the Waikato Vital Signs Reports:

-The NIDEA Waikato Vital Signs Consultancy Report is in itself extremely informative, however the final Waikato Vital Signs report tells the full story as it reflects community priorities, local stories and responses to the NIDEA report from people across the Waikato who attended the community engagement sessions during May 2016.
+The NIDEA Waikato Vital Signs Consultancy Reports are extremely informative, however the final Waikato Vital Signs Reports tell the full story as they reflect community priorities, local stories and responses to the NIDEA reports from people across the Waikato who attend the community engagement workshops.

-Build relationships within our community that are ongoing beyond the initial Waikato Vital Signs engagements.
+Build relationships within our community that are ongoing beyond the Waikato Vital Signs engagement workshops.

 Get in touchContact

 The strength of Waikato Vital Signs lies in engaging communities around evidence-based trends, and then using quantitative information as a starting point to engage them in a meaningful dialogue about their well-being, priorities, aspirations and needs.